Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: The continuous Lax-Oleinik semigroup

 Minimizing over $\tilde p$ we have $T^t[u](q) \leq u(q)$ and therefore $T^t[u]=u$. \end{proof}

-We conclude the proof of our main result.
+We conclude the proof of our main result Theorem \ref{Theorem:ContinuousSubactionExistence}.
 We use a notion of regularizing operator that has been suggested to us by Bony \cite{Bony2022}.
-Theorem \ref{Theorem:ContinuousWeakKAMsolution} shows the existence of a Lipschitz integrated subaction (item \ref{Label:ContinuousErgodicOptimization_2} of Definition \ref{Definition:ContinuousErgodicOptimization}).
-We construct a family of nonlinear operators $(R_i)_{i=1}^N$ that sends an integrated subaction $u$ to an integrated subaction $v=R_i[u]$ satisfying in addition the two properties: 1) $v$ is locally a subaction at every point of an open set $D_i$, and 2) if $u$ is locally a subaction at $x$, then $v$ is locally a subaction at $x$.
-We conclude the proof by covering $\Lambda$ by such open sets $(D_i)_{i=1}^N$.
-If $u_0$ is an integrated subaction on $\Omega$, then $v=R_N \circ \cdots \circ R_1[u_0]$ is a subaction on $U=\bigcup_{i=1}^kD_i \subset \Omega$.
+Theorem \ref{Theorem:ContinuousWeakKAMsolution} shows the existence of a Lipschitz continuous integrated subaction $u_0: \Omega \to \mathbb{R}$ (item \ref{Label:ContinuousErgodicOptimization_2} of Definition \ref{Definition:ContinuousErgodicOptimization}) defined on an open set $\Omega \supseteq \Lambda$.
+We cover $\Lambda$ by a finite set of open sets $(D_i)_{i=1}^N$.
+Let $U := \bigcup_{i=1}^N D_i$.
+We then construct a family of nonlinear operators $(R_i)_{i=1}^N$ that are regularizing on each $D_i$ in the following sense: \begin{itemize} \item if $u$ is a Lipschitz continuous integrated subaction on $\Omega$, then $v:=R_i[u]$ is also a Lipschitz continuous integrated subaction on $\Omega$, \item if $u$ is locally a subaction at $x \in \Omega$, then $v$ is locally a subaction at $x$, \item $v$ is locally a subaction at every point of $D_i$. \end{itemize} We say that $u$ is {\it locally a subaction} at $x \in U$ if there exists a neighborhood $W$ of $x$ such that